Education Business Effectiveness Service

 One to one dedicated EBE School Support Officer:

-• Tailored support through regular contact to progress school specific queries/ outstanding queries with other Local Authority Teams.
+• Tailored support through regular contact to progress school specific queries/ outstanding queries with other Local Authority teams.

-• Platform to identify school specific business management CPD needs.
+• Platform to identify school specific business management CPD needs

-Download the EBE School Support Officer contact sheet
+Download the EBE School Support Officer contact sheet.

 Strategic training and support for Headteachers and Governors

-• An annual cycle of financial training for all maintained schools, from budget setting to monitoring and including training on completing your Schools Financial Value Standard (SFVS)
+• An annual cycle of financial training for all maintained schools, from budget setting to monitoring and including training on completing Schools Financial Value Standard (SFVS)

-• An annual ‘Assumptions’ document sent out in Spring term each year to support SBMs, Heads and Governors during budget setting period.
+• An annual ‘Budget Setting Assumptions’ document sent out in Spring term each year to support SBMs, Heads and Governors during budget setting period.

 Schools Facing Financial Challenge Action Groups:

 The EBE Service also manages the Schools Facing Financial Challenge programme which supports maintained schools with falling reserves or deficit budgets.
-This programme aims to protect the standards of education for all children and young people in Waltham by supporting the school achieve financial stability and viability.
+This programme aims to protect the standards of education for all children and young people in Waltham Forest by supporting the school achieve financial stability and viability.
 This service offers two tiers of support:

 • School Facing Financial Challenge (SFFC) Action Group – 2nd level of support for schools forecasting a cumulative revenue deficit financial position, therefore working collaboratively to bring the revenue deficit forecast into a balanced position.